-Star Wars Fans Rejoice: Episode IX Script Completed, Will Include Princess Leia
+‘Star Wars’ Fans Rejoice: Episode IX Script Completed, Will Include Princess Leia

 Jurassic World director Colin Trevorrow has been trusted with the task of completing one of the most popular and influential movie series of all time.
 Trevorrow has indicated that the first draft for Star Wars: Episode IX has officially been completed.
 The film is set to be released in late 2019 and is virtually certain to showcase Rey’s rise as a true Jedi.
 The likelihood of this mirroring Luke Skywalker’s path in Star Wars Episode VI: Return of the Jedi was increased by comments that Trevorrow recently made.

-The directly is planning to emulate the directorial approach of Star Wars creator George Lucas.
+The director is planning to emulate the directorial approach of Star Wars creator George Lucas.
 Trevorrow weighed in on the manner.
 “I just want to embrace that kind of invention and creativity that he brought to it,” he said.
 Trevorrow went on to state that Star Wars is “the greatest story ever told.”

 Anyone who was concerned that Trevorrow wasn’t fully aware or appreciative of the monumental task he’s undertaking can apparently rest easier now.
 However, we aren’t likely to get much in the way of plot details until after Star Wars Episode VIII: The Last Jedi is released on December 15, 2017.

 Fans have been buzzing about the title, The Last Jedi, since it was announced on January 23.
-Jedi is a word that is spelled and pronounced the same way in the singular and plural form, so it’s impossible to know whether or not the title is referring to Luke Skywalker, Rey, the combination of the two or perhaps even some other Jedi we haven’t met yet.
+Jedi is a word that is spelled and pronounced the same way in the singular and plural form, so it’s impossible to know whether or not the title is referring to Luke Skywalker, Rey, the combination of the two, or perhaps even some other Jedi we haven’t met yet.

-Princess Leia will Be Included
+Princess Leia Will Be Included

 The other big news that has Star Wars fans equally excited and nervous is that Carrie Fisher’s family has provided permission for the late actress to be featured in Star Wars: Episode IX.